kailash-manasarovar/statement/docs/timeline/2024/february.md

 - We're just carrying on as normal because that's what we do here.
 - It's confusing to me because I still believe the Generalitat are going to help me.

-## The Dénia online porn-gang attempts to recruit me
+## The Dénia porn-gang attempts to recruit me

 - I'm followed by a weird fake account, Mark Moseley [`@markmoseley072`](https://x.com/markmoseley072), who is just like the other fake accounts that interact with me directly, but decidedly more violent in tone.
 - He seems unhinged.